rossyndicate/geospatial_for_conus_waters/README.md

 3)  [Omernik Ecoregion Data](https://www.epa.gov/eco-research/level-iii-and-iv-ecoregions-continental-united-states)
 4)  [Aridity Index Data](https://figshare.com/articles/dataset/Global_Aridity_Index_and_Potential_Evapotranspiration_ET0_Climate_Database_v2/7504448/6)

+The complete workflow can be deployed by running the `geospatial_for_conus_waters_workflow.Rmd`.
+Functions used within this workflow are found in the `src` folder; descriptions of each function can also be found in each function's unique .R file.

 For every site, NHD comids are used as the basis for watershed delineation.
 Subsequently, the resolution of these watershed statistics is at the NHDPlusV2 catchment level.

 # Setting up your site data set